DP-Hridayan/aShellYou/README.md

 </br>

 🔍 **Search in Command Output**
-> Quickly find what you're looking for in the output of your last command using the integrated search functionality.
+> Quickly find what you're looking for in the output of your command using the integrated search functionality.
 </br>

 📝 **Save Output to File**